hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 ### About:

 The Cloudformation CLI is orchestrating the ingestion of the `.rpdk-config` file and it's usage in the extension tool.
 In our case, since we are using yarn and monorepos, we supply an overriding `buildCommand` that does a few things.

 1. For Docker building (and in anticipation of monorepos), we make sure to create a .yarn folder and environment that replicates the current package's dependencies in order for our normal yarn scripts to work.

 2. We also override our SAM CLI command to have a few extra parameters for our Makefile to detect being built in docker (`-e IN_DOCKER=true` in `yarn sam-build-docker`)

 After setting up those pieces, in the recommended processing flow, we end up buiding in docker (see below if you want to risk building wrong platform dependencies.).

 The SAM CLI pulls down the corresponding lambda runtime image that we specify in the template.yml file.
 It also mounts our package directory to our container and then calls the corresponding function build command.

 From here, the Makefile can be examined for further specificity but it predominantly does:

 1. copying the .yarn folder we created into the root level
-2. Installing yarn and ensuring it's packages are built for the OS via `yarn install`
+2. Installing yarn and ensuring its packages are built for the OS via `yarn install`
 3. Building via your desired build method
 4. Packing the package
 5. unzipping the package to the out directory so that SAM can add a few other template files